 She gulped and vainly tried to control her breathing.
 She could barely think straight.
 Her hands shook.

 Leaning her head back against the trunk of the tree, she continued to listen.
 Surely that monster was coming for her.
 He’d sneak up on her and then jump her.
 He’d hold her down and choke the life out of her.
 Or stab her.
 Or haul her back to the fire and burn her alive again.

 New emotions swirled within her.
-Embarrassment for the way she’d panicked like a little girl and ran in front of the others.
-Shame and self loathing for being so afraid.
+Embarrassment for the way that she’d panicked like a little girl and ran in front of the others.
+Shame and self-loathing for being so afraid.
 Anger at the man who had done this to her.
 Relief that she wasn’t about to die again.

 She cried for a bit, though not for long.
 Just in reaction to the extreme emotions she’d gone through.
 But they subsided quickly enough and she regained control of herself.
 Not so much that she could entirely relax, however.
 She spent the night sitting in that hollow all alone and wary and trying to deal with her emotions.

 By morning, she was utterly drained, and her mind had grown fuzzy with both lack of sleep and emotional exhaustion.
 Her body was cramped from being tightly wound up and in the same position all night.
 Wincing, she quietly stretched out.
 Then she peeked around the tree for any sign of Tattoos.

 He wasn’t there.
 Neither was anyone else around, as far as she could tell.
 It belatedly occurred to her that the others hadn’t come looking for her.
 She paused and wondered what that meant.
 Had Tattoos killed them too?
 Had they just not bothered because they knew that if anything bad happened and she died, she’d just respawn?
 Or were they still upset with her and shunning her?